habedi/PracticalMachineLearning/README.md

 * [Luna](https://luna-lang.org/): A functioal programming language to create data processing friendly programs in a WYSIWYG way
 * [NetLogo](https://ccl.northwestern.edu/netlogo/): A computational multi-agent development and simulation enviroment, very cool tool for investigating complex phenomena via implementing simple computational rules for agents!
 * [LabPlot](https://labplot.kde.org/): LabPlot is a lovely application for data analysis and ploting, it is part of [KDE Project!](https://kde.org/)
+* [Meta Toolkit](https://meta-toolkit.org/): A fast software toolkit implementing many useful ML algorithms, it is written in C++

 ## My Favourites